Quartz/bad-data-guide/README.md

 I recently created a dataset of how long it takes for messages to reach different destinations over the internet.
 All of the times were in the range from `0.05` to `0.8` seconds, except for three.
 The other three were all over `5,000` seconds.
 This is a major red flag that something has gone wrong in the production of the data.
 In this particular case an error in the code I wrote caused some failures to continue counting while all other messages were being sent and received.

 Outliers such as these can dramatically screw up your statistics—especially if you're using averages.
+(You should probably be using medians.)
 Whenever you have a new dataset it is a good idea to take a look at the largest and smallest values and ensure they are in a reasonable range.
 If the data justifies it you may also want to do a more statistically rigorous analysis using standard deviations or median deviations.

 As a side-benefit of doing this work, outliers are often a great way to find story leads.
-If there really was one country where it took 5000 times as long to send a message over the internet, that would be a great story.
+If there really was one country where it took 5,000 times as long to send a message over the internet, that would be a great story.

 ### An index masks underlying variation